monte_carlo_corners

 - circuit_analyzer.all.monte_carlo_corners(circuit_model, wavelengths, inst_corners=None, fixed_hierarchy_insts=None, sample_size=100, parallel=False, parallel_option='number', seed=None, save_path=None)

-Run a monte carlo simulation where each instance varies randomly across corners.
-Use fixed_hierarchy_insts to limit the variations inside specific hierarchical cells.
+- Run a monte carlo simulation where each instance varies randomly across corners.
+Use fixed_hierarchy_insts to limit the variations inside specific hierarchical cells. - Use this method if you want to analyze a circuit with a mix of variation at large-scale, but fixing variations of subcircuits. - Parameters:

 - circuit_model: CircuitModel